zhixin9001/2021-SAA/note/tips.md

 - Amazon Kinesis Data Streams
     - real-time processing of streaming big data, continuously, scalable, gigabytes
     - need to provision enough shards ahead of time, so it requires manual administration of shards
+    - is recommended when you need the ability to consume records in the same order a few hours later.
+    - stores data for up to 365 days, you can run the audit application up to 7 days behind the billing application.
     - Kinesis Data Streams Fanout
         - By default, the 2MB/second/shard output is shared between all of the applications consuming data from the stream
         - With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard